Bankrupting DoS Attackers

 To bound the adversarial cost in an iteration, we use an integral lower bound.
 Namely, for any $x$ and $\algExp$, $\sum_{i=1}^x i^{\algExp} \geq 1 + \int_{i=1}^x i^\algExp \,di \geq \frac{x^{\algExp+1}}{\algExp+1}$, where the last inequality holds for $\algExp \geq 0$.
 If the number of iterations is $\ell > 0$, we let $x = \floor{b/\ell}$ in the above and bound the total cost of the adversary as:

 The second step holds since $(b/\ell)-1 = (b-\ell)/\ell$.
 The fourth step holds since, by Lemma~\ref{l:upperIter}, $\ell \leq \estGap (g+1)$. \end{proof}

-Recall that the cost to the total algorithm is the sum of its RB cost and the provisioning cost.
-In the following, let {\boldmath{$\AlgTotal_{RB}$}} denote the RB cost to the algorithm.
+Recall that the cost to the total algorithm is the sum of the fees paid by clients and the service cost.
+In the following, let {\boldmath{$\AlgTotal_{F}$}} denote the fees paid by the clients.

 \begin{lemma} For $\algExp \geq 1$,